 Hello, friends, I hope you all are doing great.
 In today’s tutorial, we will discuss the Difference Between RTD & Thermistor.
 Both of these thermistors and RTD are used to find the value of temperature.
-But the basic difference between them is that RTD is constructed with metallic material and thermistor is constructed with the semiconductor material.
-Due to construction with the semiconductor materials, there are 2 temperature coefficients of thermistor positive and negative.
-But mostly thermistor has a negative temperature coefficient their resistance value reduces with the increment in temperature.
+But the basic difference between them is that RTD is constructed with metallic material and the thermistor is constructed with semiconductor material.
+Due to construction with the semiconductor materials, there are 2 temperature coefficients of thermistors positive and negative.
+But most thermistor has a negative temperature coefficient their resistance value reduces with the increment in temperature.

 .
-The RTD is used to find large value of temperature.
-In today’s post, we will have a detailed look at both RTD and thermistor with the details and compare them to find their differences.
-So let’s get started with Difference Between RTD & Thermistor.
+The RTD is used to find a large value of temperature.
+In today’s post, we will have a detailed look at both RTD and thermistors with the details and compare them to find their differences.
+So let’s get started with the Difference Between RTD & Thermistor.

 Difference Between RTD & Thermistor